alanbsmith/compound-component-workshop/sessions/session-1.md

 ## Overview

-This session focuses on new styled components provided in Canvas Kit v5.
+This session focuses on using layout and typography components to build with Canvas Kit.

 ## Audience